ThomasDepole/jQObjects/README.md

 # jQObjects
-An cleaner and more scalable way to write jQuery
+A cleaner and more scalable way to write jQuery